adamblake/Parse/README.md

 $data = Parse::config('path/to/file');
 $data['setting'] = 'value';

-// parse as json, yaml, ini
+// parse from file as JSON, YAML, INI, CSV
 $data = Parse::json('path/to/file');
 $data = Parse::yaml('path/to/file');
 $data = Parse::ini('path/to/file');
 $data = Parse::csv('path/to/file');

-// see 'CSV extras' below for turning off header or changing delimiters
+// automatically determine which parser to use for config files (YAML, JSON, INI)
+$data = Parse::config('path/to/file.yaml');

-// read from string instead (only with named parse functions, i.e. not 'config')
+// parse from string input instead of file input using second parameter
 $data = Parse::ini('key=value', true);

-// convert the parsed file to an object
-$obj = Parse::parse('path/to/file', true);
-$obj->setting = 'value';

-// convert a parsed string to an object
-$data = Parse::ini('key=value', true, true);
-$obj->key = 'value';

-// CSV extras
-// parse as csv using semicolon for delimiter and with no header
+// parse string as CSV with no header and using ';' as the delimiter character
+// and '#' as the enclosure character.
-$data = Parse::csv('path/to/file', false, false, ';', false);
+$data = Parse::csv('path/to/file', true, false, ';', '#');
 ```

 # Contributing